manuelsinn/blog/content/posts/evolution-pw.md

 # Conclusion
 As the project was intended in a proof-of-concept kind of fashion, I am happy about the way it turned out, having accomplished my objectives of practicing clean code and learning about AI in a very practical manner.
-This is despite there of course being room for improvement, whether it's improving on the unrealistic fitness function or gathering more meaningful data for a more thorough statistical analysis (e.g. using a independent two-way analysis of variance).
+This is despite there of course being room for improvement, whether it's improving on the unrealistic fitness function or gathering more meaningful data for a more thorough statistical analysis (e.g. using a independent two-way analysis of variance or playing around with different passwords).